matheusccastroo/one-signal-push-notification-meteor/README.md

 ### Important
 This package stores the `playerIds` from `one-signal` in the user document.
 You may need to adapt your publications to account for this new field.

-Also, this package does not store the notifications sent, it simply sends it.
-If you want to show a history, you can consult the `one-signal` dashboard.